cnabio/cnab-spec/101-bundle-json.md

 Each action is accompanied by a description, which contains the following fields:

 - `modifies`: Indicates whether the given action will _modify resources_ in any way.
+- `description`: A human readable description of the action (OPTIONAL)
+- `stateless`: The action does not act on a claim, and does not require credentials.
+This is usefull for exposing dry-run actions, printing documentation, etc. (OPTIONAL)

 The `modifies` field MUST be set to `true` if any resource that is managed by the bundle is changed in any way.
 The `modifies` field assists CNAB implementations in tracking history of changes over time.
 An implementation of CNAB MAY use this information when describing history or managing releases.

+The `stateless` field indicates that the runtime bypass credentials validation (the user MAY or MAY NOT pass any credentials), and will not keep track of this action.
+Primary intent is to provide Invocation Images to provide dry-run and detailed help functionalities.
+Stateless actions can be invoked on a non-existing installation.

 An invocation image _ought_ to handle all custom targets declared in the `actions` section.
 An invocation image SHOULD NOT handle actions that are not included by the default list (`install`, `upgrade`, `uninstall`) and the custom actions section.